Last Updated: September 21, 2022

 IMPORTANT NOTICE TO ALL NON-US RESIDENTS

 Our servers are located in the US and elsewhere.
-Please be aware that your information may be transferred to, processed, maintained, and used on computers, servers, and systems located outside of your state, province, country, or other governmental jurisdiction where the privacy laws may not be as protective as those in your country of origin.
+Except with respect to PHI processed in connection with the Service (which is stored exclusively in the US), please be aware that your information may be transferred to, processed, maintained, and used on computers, servers, and systems located outside of your state, province, country, or other governmental jurisdiction where the privacy laws may not be as protective as those in your country of origin.
 If you are located outside the United States and choose to use the Service, you do so at your own risk.

 CALIFORNIA PRIVACY RIGHTS

 Pursuant to Section 1798.83 of the California Civil Code, residents of California have the right to obtain certain information about the types of personal information that companies with whom they have an established business relationship (and that are not otherwise exempt) have shared with third parties for direct marketing purposes during the preceding calendar year, including the names and addresses of those third parties, and examples of the types of services or products marketed by those third parties.
-If you wish to submit a request pursuant to Section 1798.83, please contact Telemedicine911 via email at email@example.com].
+If you wish to submit a request pursuant to Section 1798.83, please contact Air Visits via email at firstname.lastname@example.org DO NOT TRACK.

 NEVADA PRIVACY RIGHTS